SPX-VIX Risk Computations Via Perturbed Optimal Transport: Introduction

 We develop a perturbation framework for discrete entropic optimal transport under both marginal and financial constraints.
 Using the implicit function theorem applied to the dual formulation, we show that the calibrated Gibbs coupling depends smoothly on admissible market perturbations.
 This yields explicit linear-response formulas for sensitivities of arbitrary payoffs, governed by the Fisher information matrix of the calibrated exponential family.

 \item \textbf{Linearized Skew Stickiness Ratio dynamics for VIX options.}

-We introduce a linearization of Skew Stickiness Ratio (SSR) dynamics for VIX implied volatility surfaces and incorporate it as linear constraints within the optimal transport perturbation framework.
+We introduce a linearization of Skew Stickiness Ratio (SSR) dynamics for VIX implied volatility surfaces and use it to determine the VIX marginal component $h_V$ of the perturbation vector: the SSR rule maps the SPX-induced VIX future shift to the full VIX smile change, updating the right-hand side $\dot b$ of the linear system while leaving the constraint operator unchanged.
 This formulation provides a model-independent mechanism for propagating SPX perturbations to the VIX volatility smile while preserving convexity and tractability of the entropic projection problem.
 The SSR linearization is compatible with both the perturbation-based linear-response risk engine and the dimension-reduced transport framework developed later in the paper.

-\item \textbf{Dimensional reduction (DR) Within The Perturbed Optimal Transport Framework.}
+\item \textbf{Dimensional Reduction (DR) Within The Perturbed Optimal Transport Framework.}

 We identify a conditional coupling invariance structure under which the perturbed three-dimensional transport problem on $(S_1,V,S_2)$ reduces to a two-dimensional entropic projection on $(S_1,V)$.
 Under this structure the conditional kernel of $S_2$ given $(S_1,V)$ remains fixed, so martingality and variance-consistency constraints are automatically preserved.
 This reduction dramatically lowers the computational complexity of risk generation while maintaining financial consistency of the model.